mobinkarimi2000/mobinkarimi2000/README.md

 ## Summary 🚀

-A Flutter developer with over one year of experience building cross-platform mobile applications.
+A Flutter developer with over one year of experience building cross-platform mobile applications.have had experience in mobile programming in various industries, such as: social media/ forcasting/ online grocery stores.
 Good understanding of mobile development best practices and familiarity with popular libraries and packages.
 Enthusiastic about staying up-to-date with the latest industry changes and collaborating with other talented professionals to work with cutting-edge technology.

 ## Flutter Skills 🦋